 Again, this may seem obvious, but there are other aspects to it as well.
 I’ve found myself trying to count calories and have discovered that if I’m training regularly, I’ll sometimes not eat enough calories or hit the right nutrition macros to properly fuel my body.
 First of all, there’s that whole hydration thing.
 When I’m training regularly, I drink water constantly, and most especially following class in order to assist with the recuperation process.
 Second, whenever possible, I try to make sure that the food I’m eating is high in nutritional content.
 Also, following workouts I’ll often eat a banana to make sure I’m getting enough potassium, and I generally try to avoid those heavily sugared sports drinks that try to pass themselves off as being healthy.

 Strength and Conditioning

-I know some younger BJJ practitioners who claim that to get better at BJJ, you just need to do BJJ and that extra strength and conditioning aren’t so important.
-For those of us over 40, that’s not so much the case.
+I know some younger practitioners at my Jiu Jitsu academy who claim that to get better at BJJ, you just need to do BJJ and that extra strength and conditioning aren’t so important.
+For those of us in the 40 plus age bracket, that’s not so much the case.
 We need to make sure our bodies are in good shape for the stress that BJJ places on them.
 I find it’s necessary to perform some assistance exercises about once or twice per week.
 I’ve experimented quite a bit and here’s what I’ve found works for me.

 Simple & Sinister: This workout plan by the kettlebell guru Pavel Tsatsouline is pretty darn effective.
 You do 5 Turkish Getups per side and 100 kettlebell swings.
 That’s it.
 It’s simple enough that it doesn’t interfere with your BJJ training, yet sinister enough to give the body a good workout.
 The getups and the swings both address strength through compound exercises, and the swings also give a good conditioning workout.